gabbieHoyer/VLS_auto_grader/README.md

 * **3D Depth Information**: The 3D nature of videos introduces depth ambiguities, necessitating precise spatial analysis.
 * **Clinical Relevance**: Classifications align with clinical standards, such as the Video Classification of Intubation (VCI) score (VCI Score), ensuring practical utility.

+📂 For a breakdown of the available experiment setups, model configurations, and pretraining strategies, see the detailed [Experiment Configurations Guide](config/README.md).

+📂 For dataset loading, label parsing, and temporal augmentation logic for both supervised and pretraining tasks, see the [Dataset and Augmentation Guide](src/data/README.md).

 ## Labeling System

 The classification label set assesses **Overall Procedure Difficulty** based on procedural success, equipment motion, anatomical displacement, and trauma, informed by metrics like time, Cormack–Lehane (CL) grade, blood/erythema, and number of attempts.
 Classes include: